 What form do I need in order to appoint a health care proxy?

 We've included a sample form in the Appendix.
-You can also obtain a health care proxy form from your doctor, your attorney, or even from the Internet.
+Health care proxy forms are available from your doctor, your attorney, or online.
+See Further Sources of Information, pg.
+21.

 Is the form hard to fill out?